Xilinx/dfx-mgr/README.md

 can be skipped if not desired.

 One of the below type should be used for shell_type as per your design.
-* XRT-FLAT: dfx-mgr will program the PL and update /etc/vart.conf on target with the path to the active xclbin on success.
+* XRT_FLAT: dfx-mgr will program the PL and update /etc/vart.conf on target with the path to the active xclbin on success.
 * PL_FLAT: dfx-mgr will program the PL bitstream and treat the design as static.
 * PL_DFX: dfx-mgr will treat the design as DFX with number of slots as mentioned in json.
 ```
-$cat shell.json
+$ cat shell.json
  {
   "shell_type" : "PL_DFX",// Required: valid values are XRT_FLAT/PL_FLAT/PL_DFX
   "num_pl_slots": 3, //Required: Number of pl slots in your base shell design